-2.1 In the early 1990s, there were about a dozen immigrant associations in Portugal.
-Six years later, the 80 number went up to almost eight dozen associations.
-Currently, the ACIDI network recognizes the existence of 81 approximately one hundred and fifty immigrant associations, and an indeterminate number of other entities, 82 which, although not officially recognized by the Portuguese state as immigrant associations, develop activities 83 within the scope of supporting immigrant communities in various areas of influence (LOPES, 2020, p.
+1 In the early 1990s, there were about a dozen immigrant associations in Portugal.
+Six years later, the number went up to almost eight dozen associations.
+Currently, the ACIDI network recognizes the existence of approximately one hundred and fifty immigrant associations, and an indeterminate number of other entities, which, although not officially recognized by the Portuguese state as immigrant associations, develop activities within the scope of supporting immigrant communities in various areas of influence (LOPES, 2020, p.
 390).

-84 2 African Countries with Portuguese as Official Language (Países Africanos de Língua Oficial Portuguesa).
-85 immigration increasing, with the same segregation constraints as in the past, these neighbourhoods integrated 86 87 the landscape of all Lisbon's municipalities.
-Their topography was demarcated, in the eyes of geographers and architects who saw them as a continuity, labelled "the Cape Verdean belt", contrasting with the urban fabric.
-88 An expression that pervades other areas in the Humanities with a doubly suffocating meaning.
-On the one hand, 89 the persistence of "a still open wound" 3 90
+$^{^2}$ African Countries with Portuguese as Official Language (Países Africanos de Língua Oficial Portuguesa).

-92 Alto da Cova da Moura: The Neighbourhood in the Portuguese social fabric, that is, a malaise that prevented 93 the development and the social transformation so expected by the Portuguese then.
-On the other hand, even 94 though African immigrant individuals come from different countries such as Angola, Guinea Bissau, São Tomé 95 and Príncipe, or even, Senegal, Zaire, Guinea Conakry, all this diversity was deliberately stifled in a single Creole 96 identity: Cabo Verdean.
+meaning.
+On the one hand, the persistence of "a still open wound"3 in the Portuguese social fabric, that is, a malaise that prevented the development and the social transformation so expected by the Portuguese then.
+On the other hand, even though African immigrant individuals come from different countries such as Angola, Guinea Bissau, São Tomé and Príncipe, or even, Senegal, Zaire, Guinea Conakry, all this diversity was deliberately stifled in a single Creole identity: Cabo Verdean.